How Hiking Guides Are Trained in Taiwan

 Discussion and reviews.

-16. Hiking Guides’ Responsibilities and Team Management
+16. Hiking Guides' Responsibilities and Group Management

 17. Hiking Ethics